-NOTE: nd denotes 'no data' where industries are location in areas with no WFD status information
+Note: nd denotes 'no data' where plants are located in areas with no WFD status information

-Table 9 lists the Section 4 licensed industries in the catchment up to a distance of 20 kilometres from the designated shellfish area.
+Table 9 lists the water treatment plants in the catchment up to a distance of 20 kilometres from the designated shellfish area.
 Map 20 illustrates these pressures and map references link the map and table.
-Information provided in the table in relation to the industries includes:
+Information provided in the table in relation to the water treatment plants includes:

-- the distance of the industries from the designated shellfish area - the WFD status of the water bodies within which the industries are located - the WFD risk designations associated with the industries and the reasoning behind the designations
+- the distance of the plants from the designated shellfish area - the WFD status of the water bodies within which the plants are located - the WFD risk designations associated with the plants and the reasoning behind the designations